ipfs/ipfs-docs/docs/install/command-line.md

 ## IPFS Update

-`ipfs-update` is a command-line tool to help update and install Go-IPFS easily.
+IPFS Update is a command-line tool originally used to help users update their IPFS version.
+It has since been upgraded to allow users to _install_ Go-IPFS as well.
+The easiest way to install IPFS Update is by using the pre-built binaries, detailed below.
+See the [project repository](https://github.com/ipfs/ipfs-update#from-source) if you'd prefer to build it from source.

 ### Install